rahulh25/shorturlreactfrontend/README.md

 ## Steps to Run the application

+### Cloning the repository and adding all the node packages
 1. Clone the repository on your local machine or download the zip folder.
 2. Open the downloaded or cloned repo in your favourite editor and run the below command
     ```js